Firefly78/sila2-feature-lib/src/sila2_feature_lib/error_recovery/README.md

     # Could it be integrated into the status object of the ObservableCommand ??

+    # TODO: Consider functions for reporting errors without waiting for it to be resolved.

 ```

 ## Feature details (Unitelabs SiLA Framework)